AI Chat Paper

 Abstract

 Detecting human-robot distances at the micrometer-scale is essential for advanced human–robot interaction, yet existing flexible sensors are typically limited to millimeter-scale resolution.
-Here, we develops a flexible sensor using quasi-1D TaSe3 nanowires to measure micrometer-scale distances via the photothermoelectric (PTE) effect.
+Here, we develop a flexible sensor using quasi-one-dimensional (quasi-1D) TaSe3 nanowires to measure micrometer-scale distances via the photothermoelectric (PTE) effect.
 The sensor has self-powered operation (zero bias), ultrabroadband photoresponse (405 nm to 10.6 µm), good bending stability (no degradation after 500 bends), and strain-insensitive photocurrent.
 Importantly, it achieves 1 µm spatial resolution for distance detection within 100 µm, suggesting micrometer-scale sensitivity.
 These results highlight the potential of TaSe3-based PTE sensors for advancing human-robot systems.

 Graphical Abstract